dushansachinda/inter-prceosss-communication/README.md

 - [Observability](#observability)

 ## What you’ll build
-In a monolithic application process, components interactions are designed in a way that invoke one another via language‑level method or function calls.
+The old fasion monolithic application process, components interactions are designed in a way that invoke one another via language‑level method or function calls.
 On the other hand, a microservices‑based application fully focused on distributed system running on multiple singular containers.
 Each service instance is typically a process.
-Consequently, as the following diagram shows, services must interact using an inter‑process communication (IPC) mechanism.
+Consequently, as the following diagram shows, services must interact using an inter‑process communication mechanism.

 When selecting an Inter process communication mechanism for a service, it is always useful to think first about how services interact.
 There are a variety of client⇔service interaction styles.
 They can be categorized along two dimensions.
 The first dimension is whether the interaction is one‑to‑one or one‑to‑many: